-Here is a table I made to compare different kinds of milk.
+Here is a table I made to compare different kinds of milk available here in the Netherlands.
 I listed the different milks and their nutrition facts, prices and availability:

 Note: The nutritional values and prices also depend on the products’ brands and may variate.

 Semi-skimmed cow milk is the cheapest, followed by skimmed cow milk.
 Only cow milk, goat milk and soy milk are available in every supermarket.
 Most other types of milk are available in organic food supermarkets and can be quite expensive.
 Organic cow milks are actually cheaper than most of the plant-based milks!

 I think the best way to consume milk is to switch regularly between different kinds of milk according to one’s preferences and budget.

 My favorite types of milk: